-Table 1 below summarizes the University's proposed appropriated operating budget request for FY2025 and a request for distribution from the State College and University Trust Fund.
-The State College and University Trust fund is revenue from collegiate license plate sales held by the state for distribution to universities through appropriation.
-These requests represent a responsible and reasonable statement of the University's highest priorities and goals.
+Table 1 below summarizes the University's proposed appropriated operating budget request for FY2026 and a request for distribution from the State College and University Trust Fund.
+The State College and University Trust fund is revenue from collegiate license plate sales held by the state for distribution to universities through an appropriation.

-Table 1 Illinois State University FY2025 Appropriation Requests (in thousands of dollars)
+Table 1 Illinois State University FY2026 Appropriation Requests

+(in thousands of dollars)